 - The company had sufficient evidence to show that the additive was safe.

+“But they would still be accountable to the FDA,” he said.
+What’s next?
+Recalls, moratoriums and labeling are among the actions Friends of the Earth wants FDA to take.
 The organization has joined with eight other organizations, among them the Center for Food Safety, the Center for International Environmental Law, Food and Water Watch, and the Institute for Agriculture and Trade Policy, in sending a letter to FDA urging it to take these measures:

 - Assess the safety of and recall baby formulas with nanoparticle ingredients;

 - Conduct a thorough review of the nanoparticle ingredients found in baby formulas.
 In the meantime, the agency must use its authority to enforce a manufacturer recall of baby formulas containing engineered nanoparticles as these ingredients may put human health at risk;

 - Regulate nanomaterials as new substances;